deeplearning4j/deeplearning4j-docs/machine-learning-operations-mlops.md

 Finally, machine learning operations should support operations teams when they seek to deploy jobs and investigate why a certain job, be it batch inference or auto-scaling for real-time inference, isn't working.

+Many AI vendors claim to help developers deploy AI models, and this frequently involves Docker containers orchestrated by Kubernetes.

+Anyone planning to deploy AI models should ask themselves:

+* How do you observe it?
+* How do you know if it fails?
+* If the model is wrong, do you have a feedback loop?
+* How does it scale - does it have an automatic load balancing?

+Most of the time, deployments on Docker don't answer those questions.

 ## Machine Learning Operations (MlOps) vs. Data Science

 What does MLOps do?
 It smooths your AI go-to-market strategy.
 It saves developer time around standing up a cluster, among other tasks.